 The Board of RAC is required to consider and report on various risks in its financial reporting.
 The risk management function focuses on actively securing the Company's financial objectives by employing the services of a professional Investment Manager.
 The most significant financial risks to which the Company and the investment entities RIH and Livingstone are exposed are described below.
 The Company does not engage in the trading of financial assets for speculative purposes.
 Its Memorandum of Incorporation also limits the amount of leverage it can employ.

-As a result of RAC owning 100% of the issued shares of RIH and RIH owning 100% of the issued shares in Astoria, the following Risk Management disclosures have where relevant also been completed looking through the RIH and Astoria structure, as if RAC held the underlying investments directly.
+As a result of RAC owning 100% of the issued shares of RIH, the following Risk Management disclosures have where relevant also been completed looking through RIH as if RAC held the underlying investments directly.

 Market risk